-FHA loan rules for One-Time Close construction loans include a set of requirements the finished property, which must meet both state/local building code and FHA loan minimum property standards.
+FHA loan rules for One-Time Close / Single-Close construction loans include a set of requirements the finished property, which must meet both state/local building code and FHA loan minimum property standards.

 Those FHA standards include a set of requirements for access, utilities, and water quality which must be met as a condition of loan approval.
 It’s surprising to some FHA loan applicants that certain features of a new construction home are A) regulated and/or B) allow things like septic tanks or wells.